Dear reader of ADxS.org, please excuse the disruption.

 With weak CYP2D6 metabolization, the average blood level of atomoxetine was 10 times higher than with strong CYP2D6 metabolization.

 High response to atomoxetine (of 80 % according to the manufacturer) with increased side effects, which, however, usually do not lead to discontinuation of use.
-Dosing with low doses (40 mg/day) recommended72
+Dosing with low doses (40 mg/day) recommended73

-We know of cases of side effects that could be significantly reduced by slow dosing (steps of 8 mg / day, increasing every 4 days).
+We know of cases of dosing side effects that could be significantly reduced by slow dosing (increments of 8 mg / day, increasing every 4 days).

 9.1.1.2.
 Atomoxetine with concomitant use of CYP2D6 inhibitors

-In the case of weak CYP2D6 metabolization, an additional intake of CYP2D6 inhibitors did not further increase the already 10-fold increased atomoxetine blood level, since those affected by genetically weak CYP2D6 metabolization have no CYP2D6 metabolization.72
+In the case of weak CYP2D6 metabolization, an additional intake of CYP2D6 inhibitors did not further increase the already 10-fold increased atomoxetine blood level, as the persons with ADHD who have genetically weak CYP2D6 metabolization do not have CYP2D6 metabolization.73

 9.1.2.
-In patients with genetically increased CYP2D6 metabolization
+In persons with ADHD with genetically increased CYP2D6 metabolization

 9.1.2.1.
 Atomoxetine without CYP2D6 inhibitors